Union Jack: 21st century

-In 2003, a private individual started a campaign – dubbed "reflag" or "Union Black" – to introduce black stripes in the Union Jack in order to represent the increasing diversity in the United Kingdom.
-The proposal was universally met with opposition and was denounced by MSP Phil Gallie as "ridiculous tokenism [that] would do nothing to stamp out racism".
-The campaign is now defunct.

 The lack of any Welsh symbol or colours in the flag is a result of Wales having been considered an integral part of the Kingdom of England at the time the flag of Great Britain was created in 1606.
 Since there is no Welsh element in the Union Jack, Wrexham's Labour MP Ian Lucas proposed on 26 November 2007 in a House of Commons debate that the Union Flag be combined with the Welsh flag to reflect Wales's status within the UK, and that the red dragon be added to the Union Flag's red, white, and blue pattern.
 He said the Union Jack currently only represented the other three UK nations, and Minister for Culture, Creative Industries and Tourism Margaret Hodge conceded that Lucas had raised a valid point for debate.
 She said, "the Government is keen to make the Union Flag a positive symbol of Britishness reflecting the diversity of our country today and encouraging people to take pride in our flag."
 This development sparked design contests with entries from all over the world.

 In the run-up to the 2014 Scottish independence referendum, various non-official suggestions were made for how the flag could be redesigned without the St Andrew's Cross if Scotland left the Union.
-However, as Scotland voted against independence the issue did not arise.
+However, as Scotland voted against independence, the issue did not arise.

+In September 2025, the England flag and the Union Jack became increasingly visible in the UK, in what was described as a "flag phenomenon".
+The first major display occurred in Weoley Castle, a neighbourhood of largely postwar council stock homes, before spreading to other parts of Birmingham in response to the 'proliferation' of Palestine flags.
+The phenomenon drew media attention after local authorities in Birmingham and York ordered the removal of British flags while allowing Palestine flags to remain, prompting public backlash and accusations of political double standards.